50 big and small things worth getting rid of this spring

 Bank with a trifle

-“Bonus”: Annoying “friends”
+“Bonus”: annoying “friends”

 If someone from your environment does not cease to annoy you, reduce communication with this person to nothing.
-Believe me, it's not worth it.